HermesBoots/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 ## If Only
 Changing the ownership of a file with a fixed name, but only if its current owning user is "guillaume".
 This uses a long-form option to `chown`.

+## Star Wars
+Watching an ASCII rendition of Star Wars: A New Hope inside a terminal by connecting to a Dutch server with `telnet`.